TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_7610.md

 **II.
 Assignments, 25% of grade**

 Three equally weighted unit assignments will form the basis for learning the practice of statistics at the level required by this course.
-The units are outlined on the course schedule.
-Details regarding what is required for each assignment will be available at [tysonbarrett.com/teaching/regression](https://tysonbarrett.com/teaching/regression).
-The in-class activities will directly address all questions in the assignments.
-That is, the in-class activities will be built around answering each question in each assignment as a class.
-This means you are required to come and participate in order to get the answers correct.
+The assignment is the application of unit material to the data you selected to use for your Final Project (discussed next).
+These assignments are flexible and provide you an opportunity to practice using the material for work that interests you and gives you a safe place to get things wrong (article reviewers are rarely all that kind...).
 Assignments require the manipulation and analysis of data, as well as professional communication of results.
-Each of the assignments will require analysis in R and RStudio and subsequent interpretation of the output.
-Additional reading of provided articles may be required, too.
-Instead of focusing on factual understanding (this will be tested on the examinations--see below), the assignments will provide students the opportunity to apply the material and communicate the results in a manner that will aid them in their research.
-Each student must turn in his or her own work, not photocopies or identical replicates.
+As such, these assignments are stepping stones leading to your full final project.

 All assignments are required: no scores will be dropped.
 Assignments are due by 11:59pm on the due date (see course schedule).

 **IV.
 Final Project, 20% of grade**

-The Final Project will consist of using at least one major method from 3 of the 4 units in a short article format.
+The Final Project will consist of using material from the class to write up a short article format.
 There is some flexibility to what the Final Project will look like and I recommend that you use it to help with theses, dissertations, or research articles.
-More information on this assignment is found at [tysonbarrett.com/teaching/regression](https://tysonbarrett.com/teaching/regression).
+More information on this assignment will be discussed early on in the class.
+The project is due at the end of the semester.

 **IV.
 Examinations, 30% of grade**